API Reference

 ZiB Network Developer API

-S3-compatible encrypted storage with Reed-Solomon sharding.
+S3-compatible encrypted storage with distributed redundancy.
 Authorization: Bearer <accessKey>:<secretKey>

 Authentication